Elder Abuse

 Nursing Home Abuse

-Some common injuries sustained in elder abuse include:
+Some common injuries sustained in elder abuse cases include:

 - Bedsores